jimjibone/lightwavego/README.md

 ### TX

-- Connect the data pin (to the default) WiringPi pin 3.
+- Connect the data pin (to the default) Broadcom pin 22.
 This is GPIO pin 15 on the Pi.
 - Connect the VCC to the Pi's 3.3V and GND to the Pi's GND.
 - For best performance add an antenna to your TX module.
 This can just be a quarter-wavelength wire soldered to the module.
 433 MHz quarter wavelength is 173 mm but I found best performance with my module using a length of 165 mm.

 ## Installation

-- [WiringPi](http://wiringpi.com/download-and-install/): This is required to control the GPIO pins on the Raspberry Pi
+- [pigpio](http://abyz.co.uk/rpi/pigpio/download.html): This is required to control the GPIO pins on the Raspberry Pi
 - `go get github.com/jimjibone/lwgo`
 - `go install github.com/jimjibone/lwgo`